l473n7dR34m/Xherpa/README.md

 - **Throw & Bounce:** the window can be flicked across the screen and rebounds off edges.
 - **Dynamic Resizing:** the window scales slightly when moved, creating depth and motion.
 - **Momentum Decay:** motion slows naturally based on velocity and friction.
-- **Elastic Edges:** collisions cause soft compression and rebound.

 These behaviours are purely aesthetic and do not impact performance, but add a natural sense of movement and weight.